Roshlion/AI_BACKTESTER/README.md

 - Open `/backtester`, enter a prompt like:
     - “EMA 12/26 long on cross up; exit on cross down”
+- Or jump from the dashboard via **Create a strategy with this** to pre-fill tickers/indicators.
 - Choose one or more tickers, pick a date range, and run.
 - You’ll see equity curve, trades, and summary stats.